eskederks/eMAGMA-tutorial/README.md

         wget https://ctg.cncr.nl/software/MAGMA/ref_data/g1000_eur.zip

-#Two auxiliary files are required: a file with gene locations for protein-coding genes from NCBI and a genome reference file.
-For this tutorial we use build 37(hg19) that matches the build of the summary data (MDD2018_excluding23andMe) and reference file for European population.

-GWAS summary = MDD2018_ex23andMe from PGC web site: https://www.med.unc.edu/pgc/results-and-downloads/mdd/
+#GWAS summary = MDD2018_ex23andMe from PGC web site: https://www.med.unc.edu/pgc/results-and-downloads/mdd/
-Gene location file: a file for protein-coding genes, in the same build that the imput data= 37(hg19)( gene location files for build 36, 37, & 38 are availabl from MAGMA website

 **Notice: If you are using your own data, make sure to download the auxiliary files that correspond to the genome build of your data.